mlmldata2020/course-notes/git-reference/README.md

 __Replace the address above with the address of the remote repository you created on GitHub.__

+If you have not done so already, [initialize a local repository on your computer](#initialize-a-local-repository-on-your-computer)

 Follow the quick steps to [push changes to a remote repository](#push-changes-to-a-remote-repository-quick-steps)

 You only have to do this once for each project.